libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 YItem::childrenBegin() and YItem::childrenEnd() to dive deeper into the hierarchy.

-On the YItem level, the children-related methods are only empty stubs that do nothing; YTreeItem (and thus YTableItem) provides the real functionality.
+On the YItem level, the children-related methods are only empty stubs that do nothing; YTreeItem (and thus YTableItem) provides the real functionality and holds a YItemCollection for its (direct) children.

-But that also means that you can safely operate recursively on tree-structured items on the YItem level without using a dynamic cast.
+All that means that you can safely operate recursively on tree-structured items on the YItem level without using a dynamic cast.

 YItems are **always** owned by the YSelectionWidget.
-Do not attempt to simply delete one!
+Never attempt to delete one!
 Always use methods of YSelectionWidget and its libyui subclasses.

-Where toplevel YItems live in their YSelectionWidget's YItemCollection, child YItems live in their parents' YItemCollection (childrenBegin(), childrenEnd()).
+Where toplevel YItems live in their YSelectionWidget's YItemCollection, a child YItem lives in its parent's YItemCollection (childrenBegin(), childrenEnd()).

 YItems are managed on the libyui level.
 They serve as the original to copy from when creating counterparts on the UI toolkit (Qt, NCurses) level.